jvekeman/FarmingSimulatorExporter/README.md

 - Economy
 - Savegame info (time played, money... )
 ## Usage
-The exporter requires beautifulsoup and lxml which can be installed using
+The exporter requires beautifulsoup, lxml and prometheus-client which can be installed using

 ```
-pip install beautifulsoup4 lxml
+pip install beautifulsoup4 lxml prometheus-client
 ```

 Run